Oh Won-seok

 Oh Won-seok (born April 23, 2001, in Seongnam, Gyeonggi) is a South Korean pitcher for the SSG Landers in the Korea Baseball Organization (KBO).

 Amateur career

 He played as a key player in the second grade.
 He started in the 73rd game against [Golden Lion] [Seongnam High School] in his third year of Yatap High School and received attention from scouts with one run and seven strikeouts.

 Professional career

 2020 season

 Joined 2020.
 2020 August 19 Hanwha Eagles He played his first game in the match, and scored one run (non-earned) in one inning in the game.
-Since then, he has shown good performance as a bullpen and has a season that has been impressive, such as receiving a chance to start against 2020 September 6 Doosan Bears.
+Since then, he has shown considerable performance as a bullpen and has a season that has been impressive, such as receiving a chance to start against 2020 September 6 Doosan Bears.

 2021 season

 At the beginning of the season, he played as a bullpen and pitched well, but joined the starting rotation due to an injury to Ati Lewiki in 2021. he performed well in the first half and played as the team's second starter and first native starter.
 However, in the second half of the season, he lost his physical strength and was sluggish, ranking fifth overall in the Rookie of the Year vote that year.